AssafHalsadi/Tests_ImageProcessingEx02/docs/README.md

 **Remark**: Some of the tests take A LOT of time to complete.
 To run only SOME of the tests open the _runner.py_ and scroll down to this function:
 ![testList](../readme_assets/07.png)
-Flip the comment like so:
+Flip which lines are commented like so:
 ![testList02](../readme_assets/08.png)
 and delete the names of the tests you don't want to run.
 #### Pycharm<a name="PY"></a>